J Line (Los Angeles Metro): Future developments

 As part of Metro's NextGen Bus Plan, the agency had proposed discontinuing the J Line's route 950, which offers service to San Pedro.
-Metro said the change would allow the J Line to transition to battery-electric buses and would improve the reliability of buses that operate between El Monte Station and Harbor Gateway Transit Center.
-Service to San Pedro would have been shifted to a new line between San Pedro and the Harbor Freeway station via I-110, with a peak-hour extension to Downtown Los Angeles.
-The San Pedro neighborhood opposed the change, with citizens requesting that they also receive electrified bus service and maintain a one-seat ride to Downtown LA and El Monte.
+Metro said the change would allow the J Line to transition to battery-electric buses and would improve the reliability of buses that operate between El Monte station and Harbor Gateway Transit Center.
+Service to San Pedro would have been shifted to a new line between San Pedro and the Harbor Freeway station via I-110, with a peak-hour extension to downtown Los Angeles.
+The San Pedro neighborhood opposed the change, with citizens requesting that they also receive electrified bus service and maintain a one-seat ride to downtown LA and El Monte.
 As a result, plans to end the J Line's service to San Pedro were put on hold indefinitely.
+Metro has abandoned any public timeline regarding electrification of the J line, however the BYD vehicles that would be used were scheduled for delivery by 2024 and subsequently began service since.

 Ridership and reliability

 Ridership has steadily grown on the J Line each year.

 An estimated 6,612 passengers rode the line each weekday in January 2010 (the first whole month of operation), and ridership has grown steadily each year since.
 Ridership set a new all-time high in February 2016, with an estimated 16,884 passengers riding the line each weekday.

 The on-time performance of the Metro J Line is currently around 82.4%, defined as being less than 5 minutes behind schedule.
-That places it far behind the Metro Rail lines (99% on time) and Orange Line (94% on time), but better than an average Metro bus route (80.6% on time).
+That places it far behind the Metro Rail lines (99% on time) and G Line (94% on time), but better than an average Metro bus route (80.6% on time).
 On-time performance benefits from the active traffic management system installed as part of the Metro ExpressLanes project.